soniah/blog/content/posts/2011-03-03-bjj-abu-dhabi-pro-australian-qualifier-19-feb-2011.md

 <!--more-->

 `I won my first fight and lost my second fight.
-A pity, otherwise I would&#8217;ve been flying off to Abu Dhabi to compete!
+A pity, otherwise I would've been flying off to Abu Dhabi to compete!

 The first fight.
 I gave in too easily to her pull to guard, and then took a while getting out.
 But then I passed to reverse half guard, half guard, side control, and back.

 <!-- youtube?? -->

 The second fight.
 I made the error of trying a flying armbar from standup, which went badly.
 I ended up stuck under a cross-face half guard.
-I should&#8217;ve been able to get out of this, it&#8217;s a beginner escape.
-But as they say, you always learn the most when you lose in competitions; since the comp I&#8217;ve been focusing on this escape&#8230;
+I should've been able to get out of this, it's a beginner escape.
+But as they say, you always learn the most when you lose in competitions; since the comp I've been focusing on this escape&#8230;

 <!-- youtube?? -->